James Johnston Thornton

-James Johnston Thornton (November 24, 1816, in Highland County, Ohio – February 29, 1884 Guadalupe County, Texas) was a prominent military reconstruction judge, land developer, and quartermaster of the Union Army.
-He was also the uncle of famed businessman and philanthropist, George Washington Brackenridge, of San Antonio, Texas.
+James Johnston Thornton (November 24, 1816, in Highland County, Ohio – February 29, 1884, in Guadalupe County, Texas) was a prominent military reconstruction judge, land developer, and quartermaster of the Union Army.
+He was also the uncle of famed businessman and philanthropist George Washington Brackenridge of San Antonio, Texas.

 Early years

 Thornton was a member of a pioneering Ohio and Indiana family that had migrated to the region from South Carolina over opposition to slavery.
 The Thorntons and related families were devout Scots-Irish Presbyterians and formed a supportive community on Rattlesnake Creek, Ohio.
 His parents, John and Mary Johnston Thornton, raised twelve children in central Ohio and were respected farmers in the local communities.
 Several of their sons became soldiers; several others became pioneering ministers.

 According to Thornton's sister, Minerva Thornton Bickell, James J. Thornton was an avid reader and left home at the age of 19 to pursue an education: he worked constantly and studied, spending a term at Bloomington College (now, University of Indiana at Bloomington) and teaching preparatory classes (1835).
 After Thornton's family moved to the Logansport, Indiana, area, in 1836, he worked with the engineers building the Erie Canal that ran from Bloomington to the Ohio River in southern Indiana.